-Services that are covered for you Hospice care (continued) What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Our plan covers hospice consultation services (one time only) for a terminally ill person who hasn't elected the hospice benefit.
-W Immunizations Covered Medicare Part B services include: Pneumonia vaccine Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B COVID-19 vaccine Other vaccines if you are at risk and they meet Medicare Part B coverage rules We also cover some vaccines under our Part D prescription drug benefit.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network W Immunizations Covered Medicare Part B services include: Pneumonia vaccine Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B COVID-19 vaccine Other vaccines if you are at risk and they meet Medicare Part B coverage rules We also cover some vaccines under our Part D prescription drug benefit.
 There is no coinsurance, copayment, or deductible for the pneumonia, influenza, Hepatitis B and COVID-19 vaccines.
 Refer to "Medicare Part B prescription drugs" in this Medical Benefits Chart.
-There is no coinsurance, copayment, or deductible for the pneumonia, influenza, Hepatitis B and COVID-19 vaccines.
+40% coinsurance for the pneumonia, influenza, Hepatitis B and COVID-19 vaccines.
 Refer to "Medicare Part B prescription drugs" in this Medical Benefits Chart.
 Inpatient hospital care Includes inpatient acute, inpatient rehabilitation, long-term care hospitals and other types of inpatient hospital services.
 Inpatient hospital care starts the day you are formally admitted to the hospital with a doctor's order.
-The day before you are discharged is your last inpatient day. \$350 copayment each day for days 1-5 for Medicare- covered hospital care.
-Thereafter, you pay a \$0 copayment for \$500 copayment each day for days 1-5 for Medicare- covered hospital care.
-Thereafter, you pay a \$0 copayment for Covered services include but are not limited to: additional Medicare-covered days. additional Medicare-covered days.
-Semi-private room (or a private room if medically necessary) Meals including special diets If you get authorized inpatient care at an out-of-network For inpatient hospital care, the cost sharing
+The day before you are discharged is your last inpatient day.
+Covered services include but are not limited to: \$300 copayment each day for days 1-5 for Medicare- covered hospital care.
+Thereafter, you pay a \$0 copayment for additional Medicare-covered days.
+40% coinsurance for each Medicare- covered hospital stay until discharge.
+For inpatient hospital care, the cost sharing described above applies each time you are admitted to